nodejs/node/doc/api/fs.md

   set to an earlier value than the current `birthtime` using the utimes(2) system call.

-Prior to Node v0.12, the `ctime` held the `birthtime` on Windows systems.
+Prior to Node.js v0.12, the `ctime` held the `birthtime` on Windows systems.
 Note that as of v0.12, `ctime` is not "creation time", and on Unix systems, it never was.

 ## Class: fs.WriteStream